On Tuesday, the 3rd of April, I was doing math in my…

 Learning about technical SEO and adding sitemaps to Shopify can be difficult, especially if you don’t know what these terms mean.

 To facilitate your learning, we’ve put together this comprehensive guide.
-It will teach you everything you need to know about Shopify sitemaps, Shopify Noindex, and how they affect your online store’s ranking in search results.
+It will teach you everything you need to know about Shopify INoIndex and how it affects your online store’s search ranking.

-This post will explain creating a Shopify HTML sitemap in under five minutes.
+This post explains how to create a Shopify HTML sitemap in under 5 minutes.

-- Streamlined workflow: Use directly in Shopify admin.
+- Streamlined workflow: Use directly in the Shopify admin.

 - Modern technology: Compatible with the most recent themes